AdaCore/training_material/courses/spark_essentials/040_spark_tools/02-gnat_development_tools.rst

 * Assertions can be enabled/disabled locally with pragma :ada:`Assertion_Policy`

-  For example to enable preconditions and disable postconditions:
+  For example to enable preconditions and disable postconditions

   .. code:: ada